ucsc/site-campus-climate/campus-impacts/undergraduate-academics.md

 <details>
 <summary>How do I get my P grade changed?</summary>
 <p>Students who would like to have a P grade changed should reach out to the course instructor to see when the instructor expects to have sufficient information to assign a letter grade.
-Use of the P grade was made available to mitigate impacts, with a focus on students’ financial aid, enrollment status, graduation, major declaration and other academic decisions.</p>
+Use of the P grade was made available to mitigate impacts of the grading strike, with a focus on students’ financial aid, enrollment status, graduation, major declaration and other academic decisions.</p>
 </details>

 <details>